VSCodium/vscodium/README.md

 ## <a id="supported-platforms"></a>Supported Platforms

-The minimal version is limited by the core component Electron, you may want to check its [supported platform list](https://www.electronjs.org/docs/tutorial/support#supported-platforms).
+The minimal version is limited by the core component Electron, you may want to check its [platform prerequisites](https://www.electronjs.org/docs/latest/development/build-instructions-gn#platform-prerequisites).
 - [x] macOS (`zip`, `dmg`) OS X 10.10 or newer x64
 - [x] macOS (`zip`, `dmg`) macOS 11.0 or newer arm64
 - [x] GNU/Linux x64 (`deb`, `rpm`, `AppImage`, `tar.gz`)